Quantum Closeness Testing: A Streaming Algorithm and Applications: A Conditional Independence Test of Classical-Quantum-Quantum States

-In this section, we test the conditional independence of classical-quantum-quantum state through collective measurements and independent measurements, respectively.
-A basic component of the conditional independence testing is an efficient estimator of the $\ell_2$ distance between a bipartite quantum state and the tensor product of its marginal.
+The demonstrations in this section cover both joint and independent measurements.
+A basic component of conditional independence testing generally is an efficient estimator of the $\ell_2$ distance between a bipartite quantum state and the tensor product of its marginal.

-For collective measurements, rather than directly employing the $\ell_2$ distance estimator of Theorem \ref{BOW} which would require at least $12$ copies of the bipartite state. we observe that the requirement can be weaken to the situation with no less than $4$ copies, which is optimal.
-This number $4$ is crucial in our analysis, a suboptimal number would affect the complexity.
+With joint measurement, directly employing the $\ell_2$ distance estimator in Theorem \ref{BOW} would require at least $12$ copies of the bipartite state.
+However, this requirement can be weakened to no less than $4$ copies, which is optimal.
+This number of $4$ is crucial in our analysis, as a suboptimal number affects the complexity significantly.
+With independent measurement, the $\ell_2$ distance estimator given in Section \ref{sec:independence} does not fit because it would destroy the tensor product structure, i.e., independence.
+Using the two steps introduced in Section \ref{sec:local}, an $\ell_2$ distance estimator works as long as there are at least $4$ copies.
+This preserves the tensor product structure in the sense that the image of the independent bipartite state is still in tensor product form, i.e., it is the tensor product of the probability distributions.